hirusha-adi/informaticc-blog/blog/2023-10-02-kali-nvidia-driver-setup/index.md

 Once your system restarts, you should have the Nvidia drivers running on your Kali Linux installation.
 You can confirm everything’s working by checking the Nvidia settings or running the `nvidia-smi` command.

 And that's it!
 You're all set to enjoy the full power of your Nvidia graphics card on Kali Linux.
-Happy hacking!
+However, installing Kali on baremetal is a bad idea and I highly recommend against it.